USFWS/fwspp/README.md

 ## Getting help

-Contact the project maintainer for help with this repository template.
+Contact the project maintainer for help with this repository.

 ## Contribute

-Contact the project maintainer for information about contributing to this repository template.
+Contact the project maintainer for information about contributing to this repository.
 Submit a [GitHub Issue](https://github.com/USFWS/fwspp/issues/new) to report a bug or request a feature or enhancement.